googlecreativelab/obvi/README.md

 ### Microphone Permissions

 When the component is loaded, microphone access is checked (unless `click-for-permission="true"` is set, then it will ask one the button is clicked).
 If the host's mic access is blocked, there will be a warning shown.
 The language of the text matches the `language` attribute for the component (defaults to "en-US").
-If the color of the text needs to be customized, you can use the `text-color` attribute.
+If the color of the text needs to be customized, you can use the `--text-color` CSS variable.

 ![Microphone not allowed](https://storage.googleapis.com/readme-assets/cannotaccessmicrophone.png)